arturvt/kalah-game/README.md

  - Init a game: `localhost:8080/api/init`
  - Play: `localhost:8080/api/play/{index_id}`
     - Please note that it isn't required to determine who's going to be the player.
 API methods are only allowed to play some index.

+You can look in the logs what's going on.
+They let the user know who's the winner.